 New Zealand Space Agency

-Set up in 2016, the New Zealand Space Agency is the lead government agency for space policy, regulation and business development.
+Set up in 2016, the New Zealand Space Agency is the lead government agency for space policy, regulation and sector development.

-We are the front door for space activity in New Zealand – the lead government agency for space policy, regulation and business development.
+We are the front door for space activity in New Zealand – the lead government agency for space policy, regulation and sector development.

 New Zealand offers many advantages to industry leaders, research institutions and innovative start-ups.